 The capstone course is the culminating experience for the Bachelor of Science in Healthcare Administration.
 The capstone course provides students with the opportunity to integrate and synthesize the knowledge, skills and attitudes acquired throughout their course work in an original comprehensive project, and to assess their level of mastery of the stated program outcomes of their degree program in Healthcare Administration.
 Students must have completed 111 credits prior to registration.

-This course presents the basic principles of epidemiology with particular emphasis on applications in healthcare management.
-Topics include specific tools of epidemiology used for purposes of planning, monitoring, and evaluating population health.
-These include identification of disease, measures of incidence and prevalence, study designs, confidence intervals, p-values, statistical interaction, causal inference, and survival analysis.
-Methods for managing the health of populations using an understanding of the factors that influence population health are discussed.
-Strategies that health care organizations and systems can use to control these factors are also considered.
+Learn basic principles of epidemiology with emphasis on applications in healthcare management.
+Examine specific epidemiology tools used for purposes of planning, monitoring, and evaluating population health.
+Consider methods for managing the health of populations, understanding the factors that influence population health, and strategies that healthcare organizations and systems can use to control these factors.

 This course explores a population-based approach to understanding disease management, chronic care management, and health policy making.
 It explores how behavioral factors, social circumstances and environmental exposures affects a population and how to mitigate these factors using culturally relevant approaches to create a culture of wellness.